Body-camera maker has financial ties to police chiefs

 Mar.
 03, 2015

-IOWA CITY, Iowa (AP) — Taser International, the stun-gun maker emerging as a leading supplier of body cameras for police, has cultivated financial ties to police chiefs whose departments have bought the recording devices, raising a host of conflict-of-interest questions.
+Taser International, the stun-gun maker emerging as a leading supplier of body cameras, has cultivated financial ties to police chiefs whose departments have bought the recording devices, raising conflict-of-interest questions.

-A review of records and interviews by The Associated Press show Taser is covering airfare and hotel stays for police chiefs who speak at promotional conferences.
-It is also hiring recently retired chiefs as consultants, sometimes just months after their cities signed contracts with Taser.
+Taser is covering airfare and hotels for police chiefs who speak at promotional conferences and is hiring recently retired chiefs as consultants, sometimes months after their cities signed contracts with the company.
+Taser is planning to send two to speak in Australia and the United Arab Emirates in March at events during which they will address potential customers.

-The relationships raise questions of whether chiefs are acting in the best interests of the taxpayers in their dealings with Scottsdale, Arizona-based Taser, whose contracts for cameras and storage systems for the video can run into the millions of dollars.
+The relationships raise questions about whether chiefs are acting objectively in their dealings with Taser, whose contracts for cameras and video storage can cost millions.

-As the police chief in Fort Worth, Texas, successfully pushed for the signing of a major contract with Taser before a company quarterly sales deadline, he wrote a Taser representative in an email, "Someone should give me a raise."
+As the police chief in Fort Worth, Texas, pushed for signing a contract with Taser before a company quarterly sales deadline, he wrote a Taser representative in an email, "Someone should give me a raise."

-The market for wearable cameras that can record arrests, shootings and other encounters has been growing fast since the killing last August of 18-year-old Michael Brown by a police officer in Ferguson, Missouri.
-President Barack Obama has proposed a $75 million program for departments to buy the cameras to reduce tensions between officers and the communities they serve.
+The market for wearable cameras for police that can record arrests and shootings has been growing fast since the killing last August of 18-year-old Michael Brown by an officer in Ferguson, Missouri.
+Supporters say the cameras reduce tensions between officers and the communities they serve.

-City officials and rival companies are raising concerns about police chiefs' ties to Taser, not only in Fort Worth but in such cities as Albuquerque, New Mexico, and Salt Lake City.
+City officials and rival companies are raising concerns about police chiefs' ties to Taser as it profits from the boom.

-"Department heads need to be very careful to avoid that type of appearance of an endorsement in a for-profit setting," said Charlie Luke, a Salt Lake City councilman.
-"It opens up the opportunity for competitors of these companies to essentially do what we're seeing here — complaining about that public process."
+"Department heads need to be very careful to avoid that type of appearance of an endorsement in a for-profit setting," said Salt Lake City councilman Charlie Luke.

-The city's police chief, Chris Burbank, said that his relationship with Taser, which includes company-paid travel to Taser-sponsored conferences, is appropriate.
-He recently recorded at the company's request a promotional video in which he praised Evidence.com.
+The city's police chief, Chris Burbank, said that his relationship with Taser is appropriate but understands how others might see favoritism.
+He recently recorded a company promotional video in which he praised Evidence.com.

 Burbank said he does not receive speaking fees and believes he hasn't violated a city code prohibiting paid product endorsements on public time.
-He said he accepts Taser's speaking invitations to promote the best ways of using body cameras.
-But Luke, the city councilman, questioned what value Salt Lake City gets from Burbank's trips.
+He said he accepts Taser's speaking invitations to promote best practices for body cameras.

-A Taser spokesman said the company has no control over how cities decide to award contracts.
-Taser says early adopters of technology are the best ones to discuss its benefits and drawbacks and share their experiences with colleagues.
+A Taser spokesman said the company has no control over how cities decide to award contracts and that its products have unique features.
+Taser says early adopters of technology are the best ones to discuss its benefits and share their experiences with colleagues.

-"This is a pretty normal practice for police chiefs and other recently retired individuals to speak on behalf of the industry," Taser chief marketing officer Luke Larson said.
+"This is a pretty normal practice for police chiefs and other recently retired individuals to speak on behalf of the industry," Taser spokesman Luke Larson said.

 "Every time I do a presentation, as I'm standing there looking through the room, I wonder, 'Who is tainted by Taser?'" said Peter Onruang, president of Wolfcom Enterprises, a California body camera maker.

-A no-bid contract in Albuquerque and Taser's relationship with the police chief prompted an investigation by the city's inspector general.
+Taser's relationship with the chief in Albuquerque, New Mexico, prompted an investigation by the city's inspector general.

-City Council members demanded the inquiry after learning that Chief Ray Schultz, who had supported the $1.9 million contract for Taser cameras and storage, became a company consultant shortly after stepping down.
-A U.S. Justice Department investigation last year blasted Albuquerque's rollout of the body cameras, saying it had been so hasty that officers had not been properly trained.
+City Council members demanded the inquiry after learning that Chief Ray Schultz, who supported the $1.9 million contract, became a company consultant after stepping down.
+A U.S. Justice Department investigation criticized Albuquerque's rollout of the body cameras, saying it had been too hasty.

 Today, Schultz speaks in an online promotional video about Albuquerque's experience with Evidence.com.
-Although he has recently been hired as assistant chief in the Houston suburb of Memorial Villages, Schultz said he will be paid by Taser to speak at the international conferences in March.
+Although he's recently been hired as assistant chief in the Houston suburb of Memorial Villages, Schultz said he will be paid by Taser to speak at the international conferences in March.

-In Fort Worth, emails obtained by the AP under Texas' open records law show that then-Police Chief Jeffrey Halstead was seeking 400 more body cameras for officers last year and that Taser promised a discount if the deal could be approved before the end of the company's sales quarter.
+In Fort Worth, then-Police Chief Jeffrey Halstead was seeking 400 more body cameras for officers last year.
+Taser promised a discount if the deal could be approved before the end of the company's sales quarter, emails show.

 "Close of the month?
 I do not wear a cape or have x-ray vision you know," Halstead wrote a Taser representative.